If you're looking for a new perspective, you've come to the right place. Toronto's art and culture scene is guaranteed

-To immerse yourself in the sounds, sights and flavours of the many communities that make up this diverse city, hit up one of Toronto's 140 neighbourhoods.
-One of the most diverse cities in the world, with 50 percent of its population born outside of Canada, there’s always cultural celebration happening that lets you feel just how small the world can be.
+To immerse yourself in the sounds, sights and flavours of the many communities that make up this diverse city, hit up one of Toronto's 140+ neighbourhoods.
+One of the most diverse cities in the world, with 50 percent of its population born outside of Canada, there's always a cultural celebration that lets you feel just how small the world can be.
 Consider indulging your senses with a self-guided food crawl inspired by overseas flavours or sample street food from around the world.

 7. A chance to peek into the historical architecture and unique spaces

-Toronto’s exploding skyline is a sight to behold — but it belies the countless unique and historical buildings (and their remarkable contents) that are tucked all over town.
-The annual Doors Open weekend is the best opportunity to see hundreds of these remarkable venues — but visitors don’t have to wait until next spring to get inside some popular favourites.
-You can check out some of the traditional sites without leaving home through Digital Doors Open Toronto.
+Toronto's exploding skyline is a sight to behold—but it belies the countless unique, historical buildings (and their remarkable contents) tucked all over town.
+The annual Doors Open weekend is the best opportunity to see hundreds of these great venues—but visitors don't have to wait until next spring to get inside some popular favourites.
+You can check out some traditional sites without leaving home through Digital Doors Open Toronto.

 Through the city's HistoricTO program, you can travel back in time with walking tours spotlighting the Toronto History Museums, 10 museums owned and operated by the City of Toronto.
 The extensive Toronto History Museums Artifact Collection is also available online.